 2. Offer More Than One Payment Method: Nowadays there are many ways you can accept payment: cheque, cash, pay-pal, online, by credit card or by debit card (if you have an iPhone and a device like this one).
 It’s important to offer your clients more than one way to pay.
 In a best-case scenario offer them a physical method of payment and a digital way of payment.
-This way, if they’ve forgotten their physical method of payment they can still provide the digital method to you once they arrive at the lesson and you then avoid the “I’ll bring it next week” that comes with potential to forget again.
+This way, if they’ve forgotten their physical method of payment they can still provide the digital method to you once they arrive at the lesson and you then avoid the “I’ll bring it next week” that comes with the potential to forget again.

 3. Provide a Reminder via Text or Email: Sending a reminder is always a good idea.
 The most effective way to do so is by text or email.
 Consider using this program to do so.
 Send your reminder the day or night before your payment is due to avoid being forgotten in the craziness of the week.

 4. Keep it Simple: You’ll have greater success if you bill your clients in a predictable way every month rather than having the amount vary or change each month.
 If they know they owe you $80 every month they’re more likely to remember than if October is $67.50, November is $82.25, and so on.
 Implement a payment system where you can have an equal monthly payment and keep things simple.

 5. Work on Relationship Building: If you regularly maintain relationships with your clients, are “in touch” often about non-payment related topics, and have done these things we suggest here, then you’ll likely end up with less payment problems.
 It’s more difficult to not pay someone whom you really like and feel connected to.
 Think of how badly you feel when you owe a dear friend money… it weighs on you and you’re likely pay up right away.

 Learn To See The Big Picture